Developing an OPS Application

 Step 1 - Preparing to use OPS

-Firstly, include the appropriate header files, then initialise OPS, and at the end finalise it.
+Firstly, include the appropriate header files, then initialize OPS, and at the end finalize it.

 #define OPS_2D